 About halfway of the Kalkinpolttajanpolku trail is Högberget, a high point overlooking much of the capital area.
 Even with slightly cloudy weather, we could easily see tens of kilometres to the distance over farmlands, thick forests, and sheer cliffs.
 Getting to Högberget (which means high mountain in Swedish) means that you have to put your muscles to good use: the trail goes up and down from mountain to ravines and back several times.
 There are lots of steep steps which are, however, well-maintained and very safe to use.

 The old chalk quarry (kalkkiruukki in Finnish) lends its name to this trail.
 Depending on which way you walk the trail, it is either at the very beginning or the very end of the trail because it’s situated right next to the first carpark.
 There are some ruins next to the deep and watery quarry pit, giving the area a unique feel.
-The quarry pit is surrounded with fences to ensure everyone’s safety.
+Fences surround the quarry pit to ensure everyone’s safety.
 We have heard that geocaching is said to be fun but challenging in this area.

 The Kalkkiruukki lean-to shelter

 The accessible part of the trail crosses a rest stop of sorts, and it’s a perfect place to sit down for a while.
 The Kalkkiruukki lean-to shelter had excellent facilities to offer.
 There is a fireplace (not usable when forest fire warning is on), and it’s big enough for a few families to use at the same time.
-There are also plenty of handy tables bolted to the cliffs but some of them are close to sheer drops so you have to keep an eye out when you walk there.
+There are also plenty of handy tables bolted to the cliffs but some of them are close to sheer drops.
+So, keep an eye out when you walk there.

 The lean-to shelter is deep and dry even during the worst of showers.
-The cutest little sleeping nook stands on its own in between the lean-to shelter and the woodshed, and the nook sleeps about 2-3 persons in sleeping bags.
+The cutest little sleeping nook stands on its own in between the lean-to shelter and the woodshed.
+The nook sleeps about 2-3 persons in sleeping bags.
 The outhouse may be a new experience for some but it is very clean and well-maintained by the municipality.

 Directions to Sipoonkorpi